SasPes/proxmark3-hf-mfdes-web/README.md

 ## Usage

-- Use the tabs to access different features:
+Use the tabs to access different features:

+- **Proxmark3:**
-  - Proxmark3: Start the Proxmark3 shell.
+  - Set the Proxmark3 executable path and start the shell.

-  - MFDes Profile: Get/set default crypto profile.
+- **MFDes Profile:**
+  - Get the current default MFDes profile (key and type).
+  - Set a new default profile by selecting the crypto type and entering a key.

+- **MFDes Commands:**
-  - MFDes Commands: Run common MFDes commands.
+  - Run common MFDes commands (e.g., HF Search, Free Memory, Info, List Apps).

-  - MFDes: Manage apps, files, keys, and formatting (with sub-tabs for Card, App, File, Delete).
-  - Tools: String <-> Hex conversion.
+- **MFDes (Card/App/File/Delete):**
+  - **Set new card master key:**
+    - Choose the new algorithm and enter the new key.
+    - Click "Set Master Key" to update the card's master key.
+  - **Set card default master key:**
+    - Select "Current Algo" (DES/2TDEA/3TDEA/AES).
+    - Enter "Current Key" (the current master key).
+    - Click "Set default (DES/0...0)" to reset the master key to DES/0000000000000000.
+  - **Create MFDes App:**
+    - Enter App ID, FID, DF Name, and select Key Algo.
+    - Click "Create App" to add a new application.
+  - **Set App Key:**
+    - Select an app, enter a new key, and set it.
+  - **Create File:**
+    - Select an app and create a new file.
+  - **Write to File:**
+    - Select an app, enter plaintext, and write to the file.
+  - **Delete App/File:**
+    - Select an app or file and delete it.
+  - **Format card:**
+    - Format the card (all data will be erased).

+- **Tools:**
+  - Convert between string and hex representations.

+**Other features:**
 - Use the "No Auth" toggle (top right) to enable/disable authentication for supported commands.
 - Dropdowns for AID and FID are auto-populated after loading apps.
 - Output and command results are shown at the bottom with color highlighting.